opentable/logstash-redis/README.md

 ### createLogger(host, port, key, [base])

-Initiate a Redis connection.
+Initiate a Redis connection using a specific list.
 When the `base` parameter is specified, it is used as a base for each log object.
 It can be an object or a function.

 ### logger.log(data, [callback])